10 Mistakes Authors Make When Writing with AI -- and How to Avoid Them

 - At most 2-3 specific details that must appear

-Mistake 2: Skipping Quality Control
+Mistake 2: Skipping the Consistency Check

 The Problem